-Jennifer Hochschild is the Henry LaBarre Jayne Professor of Government, Professor of African and African American Studies, and Harvard College Professor at Harvard University.
-She holds lectureships in in the Harvard Kennedy School and Harvard Graduate School of Education.
-In 2011, she held the John W. Kluge Chair in American Law and Governance at the Library of Congress, and in 2013-14, she will be a Fellow at the Straus Institute of New York University Law School.
+Jennifer Hochschild is the Henry LaBarre Jayne Professor of Government at Harvard University, Professor of African and African American Studies, Harvard College Professor, and the Chair of the Department of Government.
+She holds lectureships in the Harvard Kennedy School and Harvard Graduate School of Education.
+In 2011, she held the John W. Kluge Chair in American Law and Governance at the Library of Congress.
+She was President of the American Political Science Association in 2015-2016.

 Hochschild studies and teaches about the intersection of American politics and political philosophy -- particularly in the areas of race, ethnicity, and immigration -- as well as educational and social welfare policies.
 She also works on issues in public opinion, political culture, and American political thought, and is currently conducting research on the politics and ideology of genomic science, immigrant political incorporation, and citizens’ use of factual information in political decision-making.

 Hochschild is the author or co-author of numerous books, including recently, Do Facts Matter?: Information and Misinformation in American Politics, co-authored with Katherine Levine Einstein (Oklahoma University Press, 2015), Creating a New Racial Order: How Immigration, Multiracialism, Genomics, and the Young Can Remake Race in America, co-authored with Vesla Weaver and Traci Burch (Princeton University Press, 2012), and Bringing Outsiders In: Transatlantic Perspectives on Immigrant Political Incorporation, co-edited with John Mollenkopf (Cornell University Press, 2009).
 She is also the author of The American Dream and the Public Schools, co-authored with Nathan Scovronick (Oxford University Press, 2003), and other books.